 Like many other businesses, 2021 has been a year of challenge and change for Inky Thinking.
 “We’ve had a very strong year, despite the challenges that Covid has thrown at us.
 We pivoted quickly to digital graphic work when face to face projects disappeared.” says Esther.
 “Our new website and refreshed brand has enabled us to clearly communicate the value we add to our clients and how we make that happen.
 We couldn’t have enjoyed such a great year without NBSL’s funding and a strong partnership with Stick Marketing.
 In fact, we were over the moon to work with Sarah again as she designed our original brand and website.’ ”

 Joy Gair, Funding Advisor for the Northumberland and Tyne & Wear area of the North East Business Support Fund added “Our flexibility around our funding offer means that businesses have been able to implement innovative changes that have supported growth or helped stabilise a business during uncertain times.
 We’ve been delighted to add value to Inky Thinking and help de-risk their investment through using the North East Business Support Fund.
 I urge anyone thinking about accessing support to get in touch and allow us to help as many businesses as possible reach their potential.”

-The North East Business Support Fund has been helping North East SME’s to grow and develop for almost a decade.
+The North East Business Support Fund has been helping North East SME’s to grow and develop for over a decade.
 The fund is the longest established business support programme in the region, delivered by the fabulous team of expert business support people – NBSL.